KOOCHICHING COUNTY

 RR

 The Toomey-Williams line was a local logging railroad that operated from Big Falls, and went west into the Pine Island Forest.
+It then crossed the Sturgeon river and also did interchange service with the Minnesota and International Railway.
+It was thirty-three miles long and started in 1923.
 It was considered a Red River logging railroad, because it went west toward the Red River Valley towards North Dakota.
-This line operated two 2-8-0 Consolidation steam locomotives, and a 10 ton capacity Plymouth internal combustion gasoline engine industrial switching locomotive the line got in 1928.
-There may have been a permanent station in Big Falls, but this line had servicing up, and down the line, using facility maintenance cars.
-This line stopped operations and rail was taken up in 1935. --Howard Glockzin
+This line operated two 2-8-0 Consolidation steam locomotives, and a 10-ton capacity Plymouth internal combustion gasoline engine industrial switching locomotive the line got in 1928.
+Some flat cars were supplied by the Minnesota and International Railway.
+The logging camp buildings for this line were made to fit onto flat cars, which made the camp mobile, along with the operation.
+This was unique for a Minnesota logging railroad.
+There may have been a permanent station in Big Falls, but this line had servicing up and down the line, using facility maintenance cars.
+This line stopped operations and rail was taken up in 1935. --Note by Howard Glockzin

 Craig This station was on the north bank of the Big Fork River.
 It serviced a logging camp known as Camp 29, and Craig was the town that serviced that camp.
 Craig was also the terminus of the MD&W's Deer River Line, which ran between Littlefork and Craig, about 30 miles.
 The other part of Craig was south of the Big Fork River and served by the Minneapolis & Rainy River Railway.
 There was to be a wooden trestle built across the Big Fork River connecting the two rail lines.
 However, the building materials for the trestle were delivered to the south bank of the Big Fork River and it was never built (the materials subsequently sat there and rotted).
 So the two parts of Craig remained seperated by rail.